LATN 400 (02): Senior Latin

 To understand our two authors, it is important to have a general sense of the history of the Late Republic and of the rise and development of the imperial system of government over the course of the 1st century AD.
 Above all, it is important to have some understanding of the reign of the emperor Domitian, who was in power from AD 81-96.
 For the former, see C. Kelly, The Roman Empire: A Very Short Introduction [eBook: DG272 .K45 2006eb].
 For the latter, see T.P.
 Wiseman, "Domitian and the Dynamics of Terror in Classical Rome," History Today 46.9 (1996) 19-24.
 [EBSCOhost Academic Search Complete]

 Although we will read Juvenal first, it is Martial who is the earlier of our two authors.
 Martial's works (which can be dated to ca. AD 80-104) are virtually coextensive with reign of Domitian, under whom Martial thrived: see the introduction in Watson & Watson, esp. pp. 1-5 and 9-12.
+(You might also consult the general introduction to Martial by Watson & Watson in the Understanding Classics series: PA6507 .W38 2015.)
 It will be interesting to see how life under Domitian is reflected in poems written during his reign, in contrast to the image that emerges in the works of our second author.

 Juvenal was a younger contemporary of Martial and belonged to the same generation as the historian Tacitus.
 The precise date of each of Juvenal's satires is difficult to pin down.
 We know, however, that the collection was published in five books, over a span of a some 15 years (roughly AD 115 to 130): Book I: Sat.
 1-5; Book II: Sat.
 6; Book III: Sat.
 7-9; Book IV: Sat.
 10-12; Book V: Sat.
 13-16.
 Juvenal's works, then, date to the period following Domitian's fall, and reflect something of the greater freedom and optimism of the Roman elite under the emperors Trajan and Hadrian.
 Like Tacitus and other members of the aristocratic classes, however, Juvenal seems to have been scarred by his experience under Domitian: see my handout of testimonia of Domitian's reign, esp. the excerpts from Tacitus.
 See, further, pp. 15-16 in Braund's commentary and pp. 1-9 in Courtney's commentary.